carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

-After choosing the module and the name for the check, run the ``clang-tidy/add_new_check.py`` script to create the skeleton of the check and plug it to clang-tidy.
+After choosing the module and the name for the check, run the ``clang-tidy/add_new_check.py`` script to create the skeleton of the check and plug it to :program:`clang-tidy`.
 It's the recommended way of adding new checks.

 If we want to create a `readability-awesome-function-names`, we would run: